- What is BMX Racing?

 How much does it cost to become a member of the Club?

-Membership for the 2018 year is $100 and each rider will also have to get an Alberta Bicycle Association membership which cost between $85-$100 in order to ride/race on our track.
-The price for the bikes and the gear varies depending on brands etc, however if a bike is found second hand, all of the gear to ride may be purchased for an estimated cost of $350-$450 dollars.
+Membership for the 2021 season is $100.
+Additionally, each rider must have an Alberta Bicycle Association membership which cost between $41-$100 in order to ride/race on our track.
+The price for bikes and gear varies depending on brands, new vs used etc. However, if a bike is found second hand, all of the gear to ride may be purchased for an estimated cost of $350-$450 dollars.

 We are interested in BMX but would like to try it out first, is this possible?